GraniteGobbler/digital-electronics-1/README.md

 # Digital Electronics 1

-Repository of my work for class DE1
+Repo of my work for class DE1